scivision/python-performance/README.md

 # Python Performance

-All benchmarks are platform-indepenent (run on any computing device with appropriate hardware).
+All benchmarks are platform-independent (run on any computing device with appropriate hardware).
 A few tests require an NVIDIA GPU with Cuda toolkit installed.

 Continuous integration conducted on: